 Crest Infant School is proud of its inclusive approach.
 The school’s SEND (Special Educational Needs and Disability) policy, which has been revised to incorporate the SEN Code of Practice, has been successfully implemented.

-Miss Thompson, our SENCO (Special Educational Needs Co-ordinator) and Inclusion Manager, leads our SEN Support Team and maintains an overview of all children with special educational needs.
+Miss Thompson, our SENCO (Special Educational Needs Co-ordinator), leads our SEN Support Team and maintains an overview of all children with special educational needs.
 The class teachers are responsible for ensuring the needs of all children in their class are being met.
 Our team of experienced LSA’s (Learning Support Assistants) and other specialist agencies provide additional educational support.
 We provide a range of therapeutic interventions for children who may need some additional social and/or emotional support.

 Our Inclusion Statement:

 The National curriculum 2014 states that: “A wide range of pupils have special educational needs, many of whom also have disabilities.
 Lessons should be planned to ensure that there are no barriers to every pupil achieving.”
 National Curriculum, 2014.

 - We endeavour to achieve maximum inclusion of all children (including vulnerable learners) whilst meeting their individual needs.

 - Teachers provide differentiated learning opportunities for all the children within the school and provide materials appropriate to children’s interests and abilities.
 This ensures that all children have a full access to the school curriculum.

 - Special Educational Needs (SEN) might be an explanation for delayed or slower progress, but is not an excuse, and we make every effort to narrow the gap in attainment between vulnerable groups of learners and others.

 - English as an Additional Language (EAL) is not considered a Special Education Need.
 Differentiated work and individual learning opportunities are provided for children who are learning EAL as part of our provision for vulnerable learners.
 We focus on individual progress as the main indicator of success.